farrandi/dsci_554/lecture5_554.md

 </br>

-- **Aggresive Peeking**: look at the data after evert new experimental unit
+- **Aggresive Peeking**: look at the data after every new experimental unit
   - If test $P_Y > P_X$ (and in fact it is true), aggressive peeking will improve power of the test if:
     - $P_Y > 1.5 * P_X$
     - Otherwise, it gives a concerning power decrease